 There are essentially two types of battery storage system – a.c. coupled and d.c. coupled.

 AC coupled systems can be used with or without solar panels.
 They are connected to the electrical mains of the building and use a combined inverter/charger to charge the batteries when required and then supply mains power to support the electricity demand.
-This means that they will work with any brand of solar inverter, but the ’round-trip’ of the d.c. from solar panels going through the solar inverter, the inverter/charger, the batteries, then back through the inverter/charger results in lower efficiencies than d.c. coupled systems.
-We offer a.c. coupled systems from SolarEdge and SMA (both using the Tesla Powerwall home battery), and from Victron.
+This means that they will work with any brand of solar inverter, but the ’round-trip’ of the d.c. from solar panels going through the solar inverter, the inverter/charger, the batteries, then back through the inverter/charger results in marginally lower efficiencies than d.c. coupled systems.
+We install a.c. coupled systems such as Tesla Powerwall and Alpha Smile.

 DC coupled systems charge the batteries directly from the solar panels.
-The energy is then fed through the solar inverter on demand, which is much more efficient.
-These do have to be compatible with the particular solar PV system.
-We offer d.c. coupled systems from SolarEdge (using the Tesla Powerwall home battery), Growatt, and an all-in-one hybrid inverter from GoodWe.
+The energy is then fed through the solar inverter on demand, which is slightly more efficient.
+This requires either a charge controller that has to be compatible with the solar inverter, or alternatively a hybrid solar and battery inverter.
+We recommend a.c. coupled systems (see above paragraph).

 Types of battery